ljarvi/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: RH.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: RunoffToWater

 	:Description:
 		Fraction of above-ground runoff flowing to water surface during flooding [-] Value must be in the range 0-1.
 Fraction of above-ground runoff that can flow to the water surface in the case of flooding.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: RunoffToWater.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: S1

 	:Description:
 		Related to soil moisture dependence [-] These will change in the future to ensure consistency with soil behaviour

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: S1.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: S2

 	:Description:
 		Related to soil moisture dependence [mm] These will change in the future to ensure consistency with soil behaviour

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: S2.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: SatHydraulicCond

 	:Description:
-		Hydraulic conductivity for saturated soil [mm s -1 ]
+		Hydraulic conductivity for saturated soil [mm |s^-1| ]

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: SatHydraulicCond.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: SDDFull

 	:Description:
 		This should be checked carefully for your study area using modelled LAI from the DailyState output file compared to known behaviour in the study area.
 See section 2.2 Järvi et al. (2011) [1] ; Appendix A Järvi et al. (2014) [15] for more details.
 Example values [°C] -450 EveTr Järvi et al. (2011) [1]  -450 DecTr Järvi et al. (2011) [1]  -450 Grass Järvi et al. (2011) [1]

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: SDDFull.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: snow